Uchihinha/ips-backend/README.md

 This application aims to simulate a achievement system.
 It was used PHP Laravel Framework (8.40) + MySQL + Docker.

-## Live Demo

-You can get live demo in the following link: https://ips-backend.herokuapp.com/users/4/achievements

 ## Installation

 You must have Docker installed in your environment, all the docker config is inside `.docker` folder.